 ‘About what?’, I asked surprised.

 ‘That THEY pulled people down HERE in the water to sacrifice them!’, she explained.
-‘But it is better I have found out not earlier than I got into the water’, she added without waiting for my explanation.
+‘But it is better I have found it out not earlier than I got into the water’, she added without waiting for my explanation.

 Indeed, the research of archaeologists confirmed the thesis that the Maya offerings were not only composed of products made of jade, shells, flint and ceramics, but there were also sacrifices of humans (Tuszyńska 2007:37; Brady 2013:305; Dzikowska 2013:201).
 Diego de Landa also mentions human offerings given by the pilgrims to the Cenote Sagrado in Chichén Itzá (Brady 2013:305).
 Since the arrival of the Conquistadors, stories have circulated about human sacrifice practiced by the Maya (Tuszyńska 2007:37).
 Chroniclers of that time mention that children and young women were thrown into the water (Tuszyńska 2007:37; Brady 2013:305).
 However, according to the researchers, the excavated human remains do not always indicate sacrifices (Tuszyńska 2007:37).
 In many cases it turned out that in most cases humans were thrown into the water after their death, and this concerned both men and women of a different age (Ibid.:37).
 It supports a hypothesis that the remains of ancestors and important personalities were thrown into the waters of the cenotes, because they symbolized the primeval ocean in the moment of the creation of the world (Ibid.:37).
 In this way, the dead were reborn to a new life (Ibid.:37).